 Lake Vermilion is located in the northern reaches of the state and features some truly impressive Wilderness.
 This lake sits on thousands of acres of water and offers you endless exploration when it comes to sailing these waves and fishing for northern pike.

 You can also find great hiking in Minnesota near this lake.

 The rugged environment is also something you’re not going to see anywhere else in the world.
-Even the most modestly successful northern pike fishing expeditions are going to end with memories that will last a lifetime.
+On Lake Vermillion, even the most modestly successful northern pike fishing expeditions are going to end with memories that will last a lifetime.

 15. Big Marine Lake